yakazimir/kyler-website/content/authors/admin/_index.md

 ---

-I am a research scientist at the
+I am a senior research scientist at the
 [**Allen Institute for Artificial Intelligence**](https://allenai.org) in Seattle, Washington where I do work on natural language processing and machine learning on the [**Aristo Project**](https://allenai.org/aristo/).
 Prior to this, I was a researcher at the [**Institute for Natural Language Processing**](https://www.ims.uni-stuttgart.de/) (IMS) at the [**University of Stuttgart**](https://www.uni-stuttgart.de/en/) in Germany, where I received my [**PhD**](https://elib.uni-stuttgart.de/handle/11682/10107) in October 2018.
 Before this, I received my B.A. from the University of Rochester in upstate New York (USA).